-Half Day or Full Day
+Half-Day or Full Day

-Daily Schedule for Four Year Olds
+Daily Schedule for Four-Year-Olds

 Morning Circle Time

 This is where the children are greeted with a new song per week, introduced to the day of the week, the month of the year, the year, and today’s weather through music and dance.
-The letter and number of the week is introduced and the class discusses the topic of the day.
+The letter and number of the week are introduced and the class discusses the topic of the day.

 Outdoor Play Time

 A balance of individual and group play opportunities in the outdoor play yard.
-The children are encouraged to climb, slide and ride the trikes in the outdoor area.
+The children are encouraged to climb, slide, and ride the trikes in the outdoor area.
 The children also walk to the local parks throughout the school year.